volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

   - React
 promote: false
-metaDescription: Learn how to build an optimized global state management and replace Redux in React by using useReducer hook and Context API.
+metaDescription: Learn how to build an optimized global state management and replace Redux in React using the useReducer hook and the Context API.
-teaser: When thinking about the state management in React, the first thing that comes to mind is Redux and there is nothing wrong with it if you accept a lot of boilerplate code and complex library configuration.
+teaser: When thinking about the best way to manage state in React, the first thing that comes to mind is Redux, and there is nothing wrong with that if you accept a lot of boilerplate code and a fairly complex library configuration.
   It may be completely unnecessary if your project is...
 date: 2021-01-23T20:56:53.078Z
 ---
-When thinking about the best way of state management in React, the first thing that comes to mind is Redux and there is nothing wrong with it if you accept a lot of boilerplate code and fairly complex library configuration.
+When thinking about the best way to manage state in React, the first thing that comes to mind is Redux, and there is nothing wrong with that if you accept a lot of boilerplate code and a fairly complex library configuration.

-It may be completely unnecessary if your project is of a small size.
+It may be completely unnecessary if your project is small in size.

-Today we will create our **"own Redux"** by using tools React provides us with out-of-the-box: **useReducer** hook and **Context API.**
+Today we are going to create our **"own Redux"** using tools React provides us out-of-the-box: **useReducer** hook and **Context API.**

 ## Step 1: Create Store

-Everything begins with a store that holds the entire state of the application.
+Everything begins with a Store, which contains the entire state of the application.

-Create a file named `store.js` and populate it with the following code:
+Create a file named `store.js` and fill it with the following code:

 ```javascript
 import React, { createContext, useReducer } from "react";